alabou/bcp-006-02/docs/Proposal.md

 > The Flow bit_rate property is not included in the previous criterion to allow changing HRD parameters to adapt to IP usable bandwidth changing conditions in `static` mode.

 A Receiver with this capability set to "strict" requires that a coded stream uses picture parameter sets that are defined once and associated to at most one Flow and at most one sequence parameter set that is defined once.
 Such parameter sets MAY be obtained out-of-band or in-band depending on the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain picture parameter sets associated to only one Flow and one sequence parameter set.
-When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender transmits the picture parameter sets associated to the Flow in-band along with a sequence parameter set.
+When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omitted and the Sender transmits the picture parameter sets associated to the Flow in-band along with a sequence parameter set.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the parameter sets obtained either out-of-band or in-band.
 When obtained in-and-out-of-band, in-band parameter sets have priority over out-of-band parameters sets.

 A Receiver with this capability set to "static" requires that a coded stream uses parameter sets associated to at most one Flow.
 Such parameter sets MAY be obtained out-of-band or in-band depending on the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain parameter sets associated to only one Flow.
-When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender transmits the parameter sets associated to the Flow in-band.
+When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omitted and the Sender transmits the parameter sets associated to the Flow in-band.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the parameter sets obtained either out-of-band or in-band.
 When obtained in-and-out-of-band, in-band parameter sets have priority over out-of-band parameters sets.

 Informative note: The "static" mode allows multiple VPS, SPS and PPS to be used by the coded bitstream along the active values associated to Flow properties do not change.
 For example scaling list are allowed to change whenthe profile allows it.

 A Receiver with this capability set to "dynamic" supports that a coded stream uses parameter sets that MAY be associated to multiple Flows.
 Such parameter sets MAY be obtained out-of-band or in-band according to the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MAY contain parameter sets associated to multiple Flows.
-When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender MAY transmit in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.
+When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omitted and the Sender MAY transmit in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the parameter sets obtained either out-of-band or in-band.
 When obtained in-and-out-of-band, in-band parameter sets have priority over out-of-band parameters sets

 A Sender is allowed, unless constrained by IS-11, to produces H.264 coded streams that comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.
 Such a Sender MAY use one or multiple active parameter sets as per the [H.264][] specification.
 A Sender MAY seamlessly change dynamically the coded stream's active parameter set, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender SHALL comply with IS-04, IS-05.
 A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` attributes.